 6. Identify Inflection Points:

 An inflection point occurs where the concavity of the function changes.
-This happens at points where f''(x) = 0 or is undefined, and the sign of f''(x) changes around that point.
+But this happens at points where f''(x) = 0 or is undefined, and the sign of f''(x) changes around that point.
 To find the y-coordinate of the inflection point, plug the x-value into the original function f(x).

 Example 1: Finding Concavity of a Polynomial Function